 This would let you take a call on whether you want to lay off such employees and stop this practice once and forever or put them under some other types of reprimands.

 2. Daily/Weekly Goals

 Setting up daily or weekly goals would let you keep a check on your employee’s focus and dedication.
 Well!
-To make the process easier, I have come across a SaAs-based employee productivity tool called DeskTrack.
+To make the process easier, I have come across a SaaS-based employee productivity monitoring software called DeskTrack.

 The tool offers you all the ways to analyze your employee’s productivity, punctuality towards work, and everything that you need to ensure your employee’s integrity towards your organization.
 Below are some mind-blowing features provided by DeskTrack to check employee moonlighting at work:-

 - Work from home monitoring